 Feline Fix is a trap-neuter-return (TNR) program.
 TNR is the only humane method for managing outdoor cats.
 (Learn more about why TNR works and why other methods - such as feeding bans and trap/remove/kill - do NOT work here).

 We provide free humane-trap loan, coaching, and low-cost spay/neuter.
-In some cases we can provide financial aid and logistical support for Davidson County residents who would like to help outdoor cats.
-For anyone outside Davidson County we provide free trap loan, coaching, and low-cost spay/neuter.
+In some cases we can provide financial aid and logistical support for Davidson County residents.